124015001/twitter-source-label-customizer/changing-source-label/Procedures/2-Creating-twitter-developer-account.md

 ![image](https://user-images.githubusercontent.com/74541810/136656071-4fec7a42-596d-498f-896e-49ca43efb4d4.png)

-- If they would require any other information related to you they will mail to the same mail which linked with you twitter account and you need to provide them with the required details.
-Failing to give the information to them may result in rejection of your application too.
+- Twitter will review your application, and this process may take some time.
+They will evaluate your use case and determine whether to grant you access to the Twitter API.
+Failing to give the required information may result in rejection of your application too.

 - Now wait till your application gets approved by them.
 Once, its done you will receive a mail as shown below:

 ![image](https://user-images.githubusercontent.com/74541810/136656219-a6a725d7-879d-46ce-bd2c-1585435db8ac.png)
 <br />

-### _Congratulation!
-You are now a part of Twitter developer community._
+Congratulation!
+You are now a part of Twitter developer community.
 <br />

 ---